-In general, a multi-armed bandit problem is any problem where a limited set of resources need to be allocated between multiple options, where the benefits of each option are not known or are incompletely known at the time of allocation, but can be discovered as time passes and resources are reallocated.
+A multi-armed bandit problem occurs when the benefits of each option are not known or are incompletely known at the time of allocation, but can be discovered as time passes and resources are reallocated.
 The name comes from a particular visualization of this problem.

 And in general, multi-armed bandit algorithms (aka multi-arm bandits or MABs) attempt to solve these kinds of problems and attain an optimal solution which will cause the greatest returns and the lowest total regret.